City-of-Helsinki/linkedevents/README.md

 ## API documentation

-API documentation is available at the endpoint `/api-docs/swagger-ui/`.
+API documentation is available at the endpoint `/api-docs/`.
+There is also Swagger UI version at `/api-docs/swagger-ui`.
 The documentation is generated using [drf-spectacular](https://github.com/tfranzel/drf-spectacular).

 Development/local servers use a dynamic schema that is generated on-the-fly, and production servers use a pregenerated static YAML file.